 For help finding a family lawyer a good place to start is Resolution where you can find lawyers by searching using your postcode.
 Resolution members must commit to helping you work out your legal problem in a non-confrontational way.
-A green tick next to the lawyer's name tells you that they offer legal aid.
+A green tick next to the words 'accepts legal aid' below the lawyer's name tells you that they offer legal aid.

 You can also search for a specialist lawyer near you who has been accredited by the Law Society.
 This means they have a significant amount of experience and expertise and have passed a Law Society assessment.
-On the Law Society Find a solicitor page you can click on 'More search options' on the right at the bottom of the box.
-This gives more options to choose from.
-Here you can tick the accreditation box for 'Family' or 'Family - advanced', or both.
+On the Law Society Find a solicitor page you can add your postcode in the 'Location' box and then choose 'Family - general' from the list in the drop down box called 'Area of practice'.
+Then click on 'Advanced search'.
+This takes you to a new page.
+If you scroll down, you can see the Accreditation options on the left hand side.
+Here you can choose 'Family' or 'Family - advanced'.

-You can also find a family lawyer via the gov.uk website by searching online for 'find a legal aid adviser or family mediator'.
-Some family law specialists do extra training in an approach to solving legal problems called collaborative law.
+You can also find a family lawyer via the GOV.UK website by searching online for 'find a legal aid adviser or family mediator'.
+Some family law specialists do extra training in an approach to solving legal problems called collaborative practice.
 If you use this approach, each of you must agree to use a collaboratively trained lawyer and have meetings together to try and solve the issues without going to court.
 You can search for a collaboratively trained lawyer on the Resolution website by choosing 'Collaborative practitioner' in the Service offering box.